-- Consolidate most on-grade car parking around the school into a car park with drop off facilities located under an upgraded Chapel Oval playing surface. - Opportunities for water retention and storage, alongside new change-room and end-of-trip facilities opposite the Sports Centre. - Clear pedestrian exits and entries at key locations into and from the car park facility. - 2006 Master Plan requires total car parking requirement of 314 for after school events. - With 101 spaces to be retained on the campus, 175 is the minimum required in this car park to comply with the parking requirements at Clause 52.06 of the Boroondara Planning - The car park will provide a capacity of approximately 250-300 spaces. - Additional car parks have been proposed to allow for future growth, to reduce pressure on external roads, and to reduce community concerns.
+- Consolidate most on-grade car parking around the school into a car park with drop off facilities located under an upgraded Chapel Oval playing surface. - Opportunities for water retention and storage, alongside new change-room facilities opposite the Sports Centre. - Clear pedestrian exits and entries at key locations into and from the car park facility. - 2006 Master Plan requires total car parking requirement of 314 for after school events. - With 101 spaces to be retained on the campus, 175 is the minimum required in this car park to comply with the parking requirements at Clause 52.06 of the Boroondara Planning Scheme.

+- The car park will provide a capacity of approximately 250-300 spaces. - The proposed car park will also comprise additional bicycle storage. - The footprint of the car park has been designed to ensure the retention of the existing significant trees to the south. - Additional car parks have been proposed to allow for future growth, to reduce pressure on external roads, and to reduce community concerns.